- Public Affairs & Administration

 The two letters of academic and/or professional recommendation must be on professional letterhead (company or educational institution stationery).
 The letter writers should include how they know you, if they think you would be successful in the program and why.
 Both letters must be current, dated and signed.

 PLEASE REMEMBER TO PUT YOUR NAME ON EACH AND EVERY PAGE OF ALL DOCUMENTS SUBMITTED TO THE DEPARTMENT!

-PLEASE REMEMBER THAT BOTH YOUR ONLINE APPLICATION TO THE UNIVERSITY AND THE ABOVE MATERIALS TO BE SUBMITTED DIRECTLY TO THE DEPARTMENT MUST BE POSTMARKED OR RECEIVED BY THE APPLICATION DEADLINES.
+PLEASE REMEMBER THAT BOTH YOUR ONLINE APPLICATION TO THE UNIVERSITY AND THE ABOVE MATERIALS TO BE SUBMITTED DIRECTLY TO THE DEPARTMENT MUST BE RECEIVED BY THE APPLICATION DEADLINES.

 Applicants will be notified of the Department's decision via email.
 Applicants will be required to confirm acceptance of admission by the deadline stated in the email or the offer may be withdrawn.

 The Health Care Leadership Alliance (HLA), a consortium of the major health care professional associations, has identified five competency domains in which all health care administrators and managers should have proficiency for workplace effectiveness: communication and relationship management, leadership, professionalism, knowledge of the health care environment, and business skills and knowledge.
 These competency domains serve as the basis of the MS-HCA program’s six program learning outcomes.

 Students graduating with a MS in Health Care Administration from California State University will be able to:

 - Analyze and think critically about current and emerging issues in the health care system and the policy environment in which the system operates.
 (PLO 1)